danirus/django-comments-xtd/docs/tutorial.rst

 Enable Web API
 --------------

-The JavaScript plugin uses the Web API provided by within the app.
+The JavaScript plugin uses the Web API provided within the app.
 In order to enable it install the `django-rest-framework <http://www.django-rest-framework.org/>`_:

    .. code-block:: bash